Halifax-Learning/documentation/API Design.md

 Status: 404 Not Found

 {
-    "error": "test_id does not exist"
+    "error": "Test question not found."
 }
 ```